kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 - unauthorized (EP token not found);
 - etc.

-### QoS
-Which MQTT QoS levels compliant implementations must support?

 ### Security
-- Which authentication combinations should the KP implementations support?
+Which authentication combinations should the KP implementations support?
-- Is it possible to send unencrypted, yet signed data?

 ## Glossary
 - _Endpoint_ -- an entity that is managed by the Kaa platform.